tilznit/craft.htb/README.md

 ### Write up for the craft machine from hackthebox
 <img width="302" alt="Screen Shot 2019-08-09 at 9 20 32 AM" src="https://user-images.githubusercontent.com/46615118/62785902-283dc980-ba87-11e9-9973-13ed7359cdf5.png">

 This has been my favorite box so far, mainly due to it's realism.
-The path to root was logical once you understood how the app worked and how to interact with it in order to get the desired output.
+The path to root was straightforward once you understood how the app worked and how to interact with it in order to get the desired output.
 I tested local proofs of concept with modifications to some of the scripts on the machine in order to progress towards root.

 We start off by visiting the https service on the box and find a public [Gogs](https://gogs.io) repo that leaks credentials via commit history.
 In the repo we also find sloppy coding practices and are able to exploit them with the creds we found in order to get a reverse shell.
 We are jailed, but can upload our own modified versions of scripts we find in the repo in order to steal more creds.
 Logging back into Gogs with one of the new creds we find a private repo with ssh keys, a backdoor, and app info that allows us to own root.